-Our business is subject to risks arising from the ongoing COVID-19 pandemic.
+Our business is subject to risks arising from the COVID-19 pandemic.

-The outbreak of the Coronavirus 2019 (COVID-19), which was declared by the World Health Organization to be a "public health emergency of international concern", has spread across most of the world.
-Countries around the world have adopted extraordinary measures to contain the spread of COVID-19, including imposing travel restrictions and bans, closing borders, establishing restrictions on public gatherings, instructing residents to practice social distancing, requiring closures of non-essential businesses, issuing stay-at-home advisories and orders, implementing quarantines and similar actions.
-The impact to date of the COVID-19 pandemic on global economic conditions has significantly increased economic uncertainty and is likely to have caused a global recession.
-We cannot predict how long the COVID-19 pandemic will continue or how long current or future governments' restrictions will remain in place.
+In early 2020, the outbreak of the Coronavirus 2019 (COVID-19) was declared by the World Health Organization to be a "public health emergency of international concern" and spread across most of the world.
+Since 2020, countries around the world have adopted extraordinary measures to contain the spread of COVID-19, including imposing travel restrictions and bans, closing borders, establishing restrictions on public gatherings, instructing residents to practice social distancing, requiring closures of non-essential businesses, issuing stay-at-home advisories and orders, implementing quarantines and similar actions.
+Although most restrictions and measures have been lifted or relaxed by now, the impact of the COVID-19 pandemic on global economic conditions has significantly increased economic uncertainty.
+We cannot predict how long the COVID-19 pandemic will continue or for how long and to what extent current or future governments' restrictions will remain in place or be imposed.
 Furthermore, even if the outbreaks of COVID-19 subside, we cannot predict whether subsequent outbreaks, including from new variants of the virus, will reoccur, or whether governments will implement longer-term measures that continue to affect industries.

-Given uncertainties regarding the impact of the COVID-19 pandemic, we cannot predict accurately the extent to which the COVID-19 outbreak could affect our business and results of operations.
+Given uncertainties regarding the impact of the COVID-19 pandemic, we cannot predict accurately the extent to which the COVID-19 outbreak, any variants thereof and its related ongoing effects, could affect our business and results of operations.
 COVID-19 poses the risk that we or our employees, contractors, suppliers and other partners may be limited or prevented from conducting business activities for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities.
 Additionally, we may experience raw material supply disruptions due to COVID-19 restrictions.
 While our operations have not been materially disrupted to date, the COVID-19 pandemic and government measures taken to contain the spread of the virus could disrupt our supply chain and the manufacture or shipment of our products, and adversely impact our business or results of operations.

-Additionally, the COVID-19 pandemic and government measures have disrupted certain of our sales channels, in particular as a result of the temporary mandatory closing of restaurants and bars and prohibition on social gathering events, which adversely affects our sales volumes to these channels.
-We cannot predict how much of an impact the COVID-19 pandemic and government measures will ultimately have on these sales channels, including whether many channels will be able to resume their operations after the virus is contained.
-Nor can we predict how much or for how long consumer spending patterns may change as a result of these developments.
+Additionally, during 2020 and 2021 the COVID-19 pandemic and government measures disrupted certain of our sales channels, in particular as a result of the temporary mandatory closing of restaurants and bars and prohibition on social gathering events, which adversely affected our sales volumes to these channels.
+We cannot predict how much of an impact the COVID-19 pandemic and government measures will ultimately have on these sales channels, nor can we predict how much or for how long consumer spending patterns may change as a result of these developments.